ruusnakki/car-dashboard/demo-script.md

-e# A 30 minute demonstration script
+# A 30 minute demonstration script

 ## Objectives
 In 30 minutes, convey how IBM Bluemix allows the ease of creating engaging end user applications using natural language cognitive technologies.